simplykapoor/AdvancedEventMeshBootcamp/README.md

 -

-## Background Material
+## Further Read

-A lot of material to get up to speed with SAP Integration Suite, advanced event mesh is available.
+A lot of material is available to get up to speed with 'SAP Integration Suite, advanced event mesh' is available.

 - Blogs